ameritusweb/Blazocious/README.md

 It’s not just a UI library — it’s a **UI engine**.
 Built on semantics.
 Tuned for performance.
 Ready for scale.

+---

+## 🧡 License

+MIT — free to use and extend.

+---

+> Made with love, by developers who believe UI should be fun again.